Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of Visual Studio, Cloud Explorer expanded as: labstorageSUFFIX\\Blob Containers\\vendingmachinescluster.](./media/visual-studio-cloud-explorer-lab-storage-container.png "Cloud Explorer storage container")

-18. Right-click the storage container, and select **Open**
+18. Right-click the storage container, and select **Open**.

-19. In the editor that appears, double-click the models folder, and verify you see your files
+19. In the editor that appears, double-click the models folder, and verify you see your files.

     ![Cloud Explorer file explorer displaying files listed under models/; three files display: inputExampleRData, pricingModelRData, and sampleDataRData.](./media/visual-studio-cloud-explorer-models-folder.png "Cloud Explorer Files")

 20. Right-click `inputExample.RData` and select **Save As...**.
-Choose the `PricingModel` directory in the starter project, select **Save**, overwriting files if prompted
+Choose the `PricingModel` directory in the starter project, select **Save**, overwriting files if prompted.

-21. Repeat the previous step for `pricingModel.RData` and `sampleData.RData`
+21. Repeat the previous step for `pricingModel.RData` and `sampleData.RData`.

-22. You have now used R Server on HDInsight to train a model that you can then upload to R Server Operationalization to expose it as a web service
+22. You have now used R Server on HDInsight to train a model that you can then upload to R Server Operationalization to expose it as a web service.

 ### Task 4: Create predictive service in R Server Operationalization

 After training a model, you want to operationalize the model so that it becomes available for integration by developers.
 One way to operationalize a trained model is to take the model you trained in HDInsight, and then to expose that as a predictive web service.
 In this task, you take a version of the scripts you have been running locally and in HDInsight and migrate them to run in the VM that is running R.

-1. In the [Azure portal](https://portal.azure.com), navigate to the Microsoft Machine Learning Server Virtual Machine, named **LabMLServer**, you provisioned with the ARM template
+1. In the [Azure portal](https://portal.azure.com), navigate to the Microsoft Machine Learning Server Virtual Machine, named **LabMLServer**, you provisioned with the ARM template.

-2. On top of the Overview blade, select **Connect**, then copy the SSH command
+2. On top of the Overview blade, select **Connect**, then copy the SSH command.

     ![The Connect dialog for the Microsoft Machine Learning Server is displayed, and the SSH command has been copied.](./media/machine-learning-server-ssh-command-copied.png "SSH Command copied")

 3. Using a new Git Bash window on your Lab VM, SSH into your Microsoft Machine Learning Server VM by pasting the SSH command you copied above at the command prompt.
-For example:
+For example: **ssh radmin@[your-server-ip]**.
-    **ssh radmin@[your-server-ip]**

-4. If prompted, enter **yes**
+4. If prompted, enter **yes**.

 5. Enter your password, **Password.1!!**

-6. At the prompt, after successfully logging in, you will need to complete a few tasks to configure and operationalize the environment
+6. At the prompt, after successfully logging in, you will need to complete a few tasks to configure and operationalize the environment.

 7. Run the following command to act as root: